Last Updated on

 There are several things a pregnant woman can undertake not only to make her working experience comfortable but also to care for her health.

 - Take suitable steps to prevent aches and pains by making the workplace as comfortable as possible.

 - Be open to the idea of accepting assistance and support from your colleagues and friends.

 - Consider managing work stress by relaxation methods like deep breathing, yoga, meditation, listening to soothing music.

 - Always go in for regular short breaks at work while pregnant.
-Sit comfortably.Get up to move around, take a small stroll or simply stand up and straighten your back.
+Sit comfortably, and every-now-and-then, get up to move around, take a small stroll or simply stand up and straighten your back.

 - Incorporate healthy foods into your diet to boost your energy and fight fatigue.
-It is best to avoid excessive coffee or tea, spicy and friend stuff.
+It is best to avoid excessive coffee or tea, spicy and fried foods.
 Frequent healthy snacking at work may prove useful to keep nausea at bay.

 - Avoid wearing heels to work.
 It may be a good idea to opt for comfortable footwear instead.
-Flat shoes, which can cushion and support the feet, may be a better choice
+Flat shoes that can cushion and support the feet may be a better choice during pregnancy.

 - Keep yourself adequately hydrated by drinking lots of water.

-- Select comfortable office-wear which not only suits the workplace but also provides the much-needed ease.
+- Select comfortable office-wear that suits the workplace but also provides the much-needed ease.

 - It can be tricky to manage travelling for work while pregnant.
 Always select the time and means of travel which best suits your pregnancy conditions.

 A pregnant woman can avoid doing certain things at work to safeguard her health and ensure her baby’s wellbeing: